 Our students – more than 300 to date – come from around the globe and boast an impressive catalogue of achievements.
-Some have won the most prestigious awards in their industries for their creative contributions, including an Emmy Award (as well as two Emmy nominations), the New Zealand Book Award for “Best First Book,” a Wildscreen Panda Award (also known as the “Green Oscar”), best Feature Writer (Junior) in the Voyager Media Awards for excellence in NZ journalism, and a WWF Conservation Innovation Award.
+Some have won the most prestigious awards in their industries for their creative contributions, including an Emmy Award (as well as two Emmy nominations), the New Zealand Book Award for “Best First Book,” a Wildscreen Panda Award (also known as the “Green Oscar”), best Feature Writer (Junior) in the Voyager Media Awards for excellence in New Zealand journalism, and a WWF Conservation Innovation Award.

 Creative and original research

 What really sets us apart is our focus on both creative output and original research.
 Our students and staff are not only creative professionals, but academic scholars in the field of science communication, with most conducting theory-based empirical research.
-Keys to the Centre’s success are its world-renowned research staff, practicing science communicators, and talented students.
+Keys to the Department's success are its world-renowned research staff, practicing science communicators, and talented students.

-Visit Associate Professor Jesse Bering's profile page.
+Visit Professor Jesse Bering's profile page.

 Professor Lloyd Davis, a zoologist and award-winning author and filmmaker, also contributes to the writing programme and coordinates our PhD degree.